gregdan3/sona-mute/README.md

 There are two places to save time with the data I'm writing to SQLite:

 1. If I switch from the SQLAlchemy ORM to Core, I reportedly can get as much as a 10x speedup.
 What.
 2. I'm currently writing all frequency information to the SQLite database then, in post-processing, filtering down to words/phrases with at least 40 occurrences.
-I can save as much as 86% of my effort (estimating by disk space, we go from ~3.1GB to ~420MB) if I instead make queries to EdgeDB which don't include information I don't intend to deliver.
+I can save as much as 86% of my effort (estimating by disk space, the SQLite DB goes from ~3.1GB to ~420MB) if I instead make queries to EdgeDB which don't include information I don't intend to deliver.
 This will make the queries themselves slower, but that's probably fine.